compound-finance/comet/certora/README.md

 Some rules are proven over a the following set of simplified assumptions:

-- Method `accrue` does not change any value specifically the supply and borrow rate
+- Method `accrue` does not change any value - specifically the supply and borrow rate

-- The supply and borrow rate at the initial value
+- The supply and borrow rate kept constant at the initial value

-- pressentValue
+- Base scale set to Factor scale

+- AccrualDescaleFactor and trackingIndexScale are both 1

 ## Notations